 When we think of speed stability, we typically think in terms of wow and flutter (pitch stability).
 Clearly, a turntable that cannot reproduce stable, sustained tones from (for example) a piano, is in dire need of improvement.

 Our 2014 upgrade to the legacy controllers was a major step forward in perceived pitch stability, but it took things a bit further into the next level as well.

-When discussing this “next level” with customers, I point them to a review of the Rockport Sirius III turntable (click this link).
+When discussing this “next level” with customers, I point them to a review of the Rockport Sirius III turntable (click this link – archived on the wayback machine).
 If you haven’t read this review, the first page is a worthwhile read and gives you a good introduction to the subject.